Ayotomiwa/TicTacToe/README.md

 # TicTacToe
-TictTacToe Game vs Player or vs AI (Mini-Max Algorithm).
+TictTacToe (Human vs Player or AI (Mini-Max Algorithm)).

-The game UI was created using Java Swing UI designer.
+The game GUI was created using the Java Swing UI designer in intellij.
 The board size is 3 x 3, and comprises of buttons which represent each board location.
-The user plays the game by clicking a location on the board(a button), followed by a "Done" button to confirm the clicked move.
-The play (X or O) is then registered on the the button selected.
+The user plays the game by clicking a location on the board (a button), followed by a "Done" button to confirm the clicked move.
+The play (X or O) is then registered on the button selected.

-When the game starts, the user can choose between playing with human or AI player.
-The
+When the game starts, the user can choose between playing with a human or an AI player as seen below.

 <img src="src/main/java/com/captainnigeria/tictactoe/images/16_11_2022 16_40_38.png" style=" width:500px ; height:400x" >